samueldonovan1701/VHDL-Sample-Code/README.md

 # VHDL-Sample-Code

-VHDL code I wrote for my Digital Systems (CENG 342) class at SDMines.
+VHDL code written by  Samantha Pfeiffer and Samuel Donovan for their Digital Systems (CENG 342) class at SDMines.
+None of it is copyrighted and anyone is free to take any code and do anything with it.

 Each Lab folder contains a report pdf that outlines in detail the lab.